Starkept/Admin/README.md

 - 👋 Hi, I’m @Tokenomist also on TikTok
-- 👀 I’m interested in kickstarting a token that is long overdue on the Stellar blockchain: www.elpeso.org -el reseto-
+- 👀 I’m interested in kickstarting a token that is long overdue on the Stellar blockchain: www.elpeso.org
 - 🌱 I’m currently learning and taking on every challenge.
 I have too many things on my plate, but at least I enjoy every second of it.
 - 💞️ I’m looking to work with software engineers who settle for nothing less than exceptional.
 Must have a solid understanding of blockchain fundamentals.
 - 📫 How to reach me admin@2030s.com